dvadell/branched_llm/guides/getting_started.md

 # Getting Started

-This guide walks you through using BranchedLLM to build LLM-powered applications with branching conversations, tool execution, and streaming responses.
+This guide walks you through using BranchedLLM — a wrapper around [ReqLLM](https://hex.pm/packages/req_llm) — to build LLM-powered applications with branching conversations, tool execution, and streaming responses.

+> **Note:** BranchedLLM is built on top of ReqLLM and uses its types (`ReqLLM.Context`, `ReqLLM.Tool`, `ReqLLM.StreamResponse`, etc.) throughout.
+If you need an LLM provider that ReqLLM doesn't support, consider [contributing to ReqLLM](https://hex.pm/packages/req_llm) first.

 ## Prerequisites